Jarthianur/TestPlusPlus/README.md

 Testcases are member functions of their testsuite.
 Hence the usual scoping rules for methods apply to them.

-You might know the need for fixtures, basically an instance of an unit under test (UUT), in other contexts.
+You might know the need for fixtures, basically an instance of a unit under test (UUT), in other contexts.
 It is up to you to decide whether testcases should be isolated, or run against a designated fixture.
 This framework supports the usage of fixtures, as you can just declare any object at testsuite scope - remember, it's just a member field in the end.
 Also it is possible to define functions that will be executed once before and after all testcases, and before and after each testcase.
-But be carefull when you use these features in multithreaded tests, as there is no additional synchronization done.
+But be carefull when you use these features in multithreaded tests, as there is no additional synchronization happening.
 Have a look at the examples, or the [API](#api) to see how this is done exactly.

+The use of a testsuite wide UUT instance might also be usefull, if it is expensive to construct and initiate.

 ### Floating Point Numbers